 It takes just 18 hours from the UK to travel to Western Australia’s up-and-coming Capital of Perth, which is four hours less than the quickest flight to Sydney.
 That in itself is a reason to jump off here, aside from curiosity.
 So during September and October, I ventured on a journey during the start of the Australian ‘winter’ of the tropical north, and it became a trip I can never forget.

 What attracted me most to Western Australia was the mix of burgeoning urban cool with untouched, wild, adventurous rural.

-While there’s a lifetime of adventures to be had, here is a suggested destination overview on where to go in Western Australia – the main sights, city hubs and attractions as well as off-track adventure spots, which you can easily hop between within one-two weeks.
+While there’s a lifetime of adventures to be had, here is a suggested destination overview on where to go in Western Australia – the main sights, city hubs and attractions as well as off-track adventure spots, which you can easily hop between within one to two weeks.

 Where to Go in Perth:

 You can kick back in the street-art laneways and coffee shop-lined streets of its go-to neighbourhoods because one of the answers to the question of what to do in Western Australia outside of the wilderness is to hone in on its areas of growth and regeneration.
 In Perth, these areas include Northbridge – the theatre and gallery filled area behind the Central Business District (CBD), full of international food hubs and a miniature Chinatown lined with dumpling stores – and in the younger, design hub of Leederville.
 ‘Leedo’ thrives on the artistic regeneration of its self-proclaimed “immigrant nostalgia architecture” built upon a melting pot of Italian, Chinese, Jewish, Greek and Macedonian heritage.
 There’s also the central Perth city State Buildings, whose former government holdings are now an ultra-swanky and fun hub of retail and dining offering from chocolate and coffee to Asian cuisine.
 The area of Fremantle has its unique offering (see below).